Effective: December 2010

 County legislature improperly authorized executive session to discuss sale of real property without substantiating that publicity would affect its value; court did not void legislature's action authorizing sale.

 DiCesare v.
-Board of Education of the Beacon City School District, Sup.
-Ct., Dutchess County, January 9, 1989 --
+Board of Education of the Beacon City School District, Supreme Court, Dutchess County, January 9, 1989 --

 Upon review of facts, court held that the failure to post notice of meeting was unintentional.
 Notice was given to the news media and 100 to 150 people attended; also found that respondent "failed to identify with sufficient particularity the reason" for holding executive session, stating that "It is insufficient to merely reiterate the statutory language" of an exception.
 However, court did not find good cause to void action taken, and pointed out that "there is no requirement that minutes of discussions which occur during executive session must be taken unless action is taken thereat by formal vote."